peternish/python-for-data-analysis-3rd/README.md

 # Python for Data Analysis, 3rd Edition

+My practice on 5 case studies in the chapter 13.

 Materials and IPython notebooks for "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media.